A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Introduction

 For the space FDEs, Meerschaert and Tadjeran \cite{Meerschaert2004Finite} used the implicit Euler method based on the standard Gr\"{u}nwald-Letnikov formula to discrete space-fractional advection-dispersion equation with first order accuracy, but the obtained implicit difference scheme (IDS) is unstable.
 To overcome this problem, Meerschaert and Tadjeran \cite{Meerschaert2004Finite} first proposed the shifted Gr\"{u}nwald-Letnikov formula, which is unconditionally stable.
-After their study, second-order approximations to space FDEs have been investigated, Sousa and Li \cite{Sousa2015A} derived an unconditionally stable weighted average finite difference formula for one-dimensional fractional diffusion equation with convergence $\mathcal{O}(\tau + h^2)$ with $\tau$ and $h$ are time step and mesh size, respectively.
+After their study, second-order approximations to space FDEs have been investigated, Sousa and Li \cite{Sousa2015A} derived an unconditionally stable weighted average finite difference formula for one-dimensional FDE with convergence $\mathcal{O}(\tau + h^2)$ where $\tau$ and $h$ are time step and mesh size, respectively.
 Tian et al. \cite{tian2015class} proposed a class of second-order approximations, which are termed as the weighted and shifted Gr\"{u}nwald difference (abbreviated as WSGD) operators, to solve the two-sided one-dimensional space FDE numerically.
-As expected, their IDS reached the second-order in both time and space by combining the Crank-Nicolson method (C-N).
-Adopting the same idea and by compact technique, Zhou et al. \cite{zhou2013quasi} obtained a numerical approximate scheme with convergence $\mathcal{O}(\tau^2 + h^3)$.
-Subsequently, Hao \cite{hao2015fourth} applied a new fourth-order difference approximation, which was derived by using the weighted average of the shifted Gr\"{u}nwald formulae and combining with the compact technique, to solve the two-sided one-dimensional space FDE.
-And they proved the proposed quasi-compact difference scheme is unconditionally stable and convergent in $L_2$-norm with the optimal order $\mathcal{O}(\tau^2 + h^4)$.
+As expected, the convergence rate of their IDS is $\mathcal{O}(\tau^2 + h^2)$ by combining the Crank-Nicolson method (C-N).
+Adopting the same idea and utilizing the quasi-compact numerical technique, Zhou et al. \cite{zhou2013quasi} obtained a numerical approximate scheme with convergence $\mathcal{O}(\tau^2 + h^3)$.
+Subsequently, Hao et al. \cite{hao2015fourth} applied a new fourth-order difference approximation, which was derived by using the weighted average of the shifted Gr\"{u}nwald formulae and combining with the compact numerical technique, to solve the two-sided one-dimensional space FDE.
+They proved that the proposed quasi-compact difference scheme is unconditionally stable and convergent in $L_2$-norm with the optimal order $\mathcal{O}(\tau^2 + h^4)$.
 On the other hand, for the time FDEs, many early researches \cite{murillo2011explicit, gao2011compact, gao2012finite} employed the $L1$ formula to obtain their difference schemes.
-Then, Gao et al. \cite{gao2014new} applied their new fractional numerical differentiation formula (called the $L1-2$ formula) to solve the time-fractional sub-diffusion equations with accuracy $\mathcal{O}(\tau^{3 - \alpha} + h^2)~(0 < \alpha < 1)$.
+Then, Gao et al. \cite{gao2014new} applied their new fractional numerical differentiation formula (called the $L1$-$2$ formula) to solve the time-fractional sub-diffusion equations with accuracy $\mathcal{O}(\tau^{3 - \alpha} + h^2)~(0 < \alpha < 1)$.
 Alikhanov \cite{Alikhanov2015A} proposed a modified scheme, which is of second order accuracy.
 The stability of his scheme was then proved and numerical evidence has shown that this scheme for the $\alpha$-order Caputo fractional derivative is of second order accuracy.
-Although there are many studies on the space/time FDEs, the research on space-time FDEs are not extensive, readers are suggested to refer \cite{Gu2017fast, Liu2007Stability, Shen2011Numerical} and the references therein.
+Later, based on this modified scheme, Yan et al. \cite{yan2017fastcaputo} designed a fast high-order accurate numerical scheme (named $FL2$-$1_\sigma$) to speed up the evaluation of the Caputo fractional derivative.
+This scheme efficiently reduces the computational storage and cost for solving the time FDEs.
+Although there are many studies on the space/time FDEs, numerical studies on space-time FDEs are still not extensive, the readers are suggested to see \cite{Gu2017fast, Liu2007Stability, Shen2011Numerical, lin2018separable} and references therein.